GameServerManagers/LinuxGSM-Docs/FAQ.md

 `./gameserver update-functions`

-I'm getting ownership issues
+[ FAIL ] Starting game-server: Permissions issues found
 =========================================================================

 The user that you're running LGSM with doesn't own all of its files.
-This can lead you to many issues, which is why LGSM warns you.
-Most of the time, it is caused by uploading files as the root user.
-Other times, it's caused by downloading/extracting/copying files as root instead of the user. **This is wrong on so many levels** and you'll have to re-consider the way you're adding files so that they belong to the right user.

-If you're logging into your FTP as root, consider using a different method as this is wrong in so many ways.
+**Case 1)** You're uploading files as root or any other user that is not your gameserver user.
+If you're logging into your FTP as root, you must know that this is wrong on so many levels and must consider using a better method urgently.
 Here is an [example](https://gist.github.com/UltimateByte/229c17b3c48ca10080c5e56b5513e476) of a simple user based FTP set in 2 minutes with proftpd.

-If you're managing files as root, just don't, do it as the user, OR, if you're obstinate, think about chown afterwards.
+**Case 2)** You're downloading/extracting/copying files as root instead of the appropriate user.
+Just don't, do it as the user, OR, if you're obstinate, then at least chown files afterwards.

+**Fixing it afterwards**

 You can simply fix those ownership issues by using a chown command as root.